 (2) "Activity" means any process, operation, action, or reaction (e.g., chemical) at a source that emits a regulated pollutant.

-(3) "Actual emissions" means the mass emissions of a pollutant from an emissions source during a specified time period.
+(3) "Actual emissions" as used in OAR 340 divisions 214, 220 and 222 means the mass emissions of a pollutant from an emissions source during a specified time period as set forth in those divisions.